 Profile

-On reform, she has proposed reorienting the existing UN architecture – such as regional desks, field offices and the Mediation Support Unit – to prioritize prevention without creating new structures or budget lines.
-She has also identified developing the early-warning capacity of the Resident Coordinator system as a priority.
+On reform, she has proposed reorienting the existing UN architecture – such as regional desks, field offices, and the Mediation Support Unit – to prioritize prevention without creating new structures or budget lines.
+She has also identified developing the early warning capacity of the Resident Coordinator system as a priority.
 Her approach to prevention draws on her background as a physician: she emphasizes diagnosing root causes rather than managing symptoms.
-In her General Assembly dialogue, she identified specific early-warning indicators she would monitor, such as patterns of human rights violations and changes in security force behavior.
+In her General Assembly dialogue, she identified specific early warning indicators she would monitor, such as patterns of human rights violations and changes in security force behavior.
 She recalled country visits where she witnessed these dynamics as High Commissioner for Human Rights, and predicted a coup that others dismissed.

 Prevention is not limited to the peace and security pillar in Bachelet’s view.
 She has framed sustainable development as a conflict prevention tool, stating that failure to invest in development ultimately has a far greater cost.
 She has also committed to integrating women systematically into prevention and peacebuilding strategies, drawing on her experience as the first head of UN Women.
 She has stated that silence is not an option in cases of genocide or mass atrocity, and identified Article 99 of the Charter as a last-resort tool she would be prepared to use.